 When challenging the first instance judgment rendered by court which has not come into force, the party shall appeal to the upper level court within 15 days after receiving the judgment; and the time limit for appealing to the upper level court against a first instance decision made by court which has not become effective shall be 10 days after receiving the written verdict.
-The court, when hearing second-instance administrative case, shall make final judgment within three months after receiving the appeal, which is also extendable similar to the above procedures under special circumstances.
+According to Provisions of the Supreme People's Court on Several Issues concerning the Intellectual Property Tribunal, cases on appeals filed against the judgements of first-instance administrative cases involving the administrative penalty imposed on monopoly will all be tried by the Intellectual Property Tribunal of The Supreme People's Court. when hearing second-instance administrative case, the court shall make final judgment within three months after receiving the appeal, which is also extendable similar to the above procedures under special circumstances.